Table of Contents

 - Apply a fresh coat of sealant every few years.

 Manufactured homes with log siding are becoming a popular option, as they offer the beauty of a traditional log cabin with many of the benefits of a manufactured home.
-If you’re considering this style for your next home, keep in mind the process of log siding installation and how to maintain manufactured homes with log siding.
+If you’re considering this style for your next home, keep in mind the process of log siding installation and how to maintain homes with log siding.

-At The Woodworkers shoppe, we have everything you need to get started, from high-quality lumber to expert advice on creating the perfect look for your home.
+At The Woodworkers Shoppe, we have everything you need to get started, from high-quality lumber to expert advice on creating the perfect look for your home.
 Let us help you choose the ideal style and materials for your new manufactured home!